Tom Magee: World Wrestling Federation (1986–1989)

 Magee was signed by the WWF shortly thereafter.
 He defeated Bret Hart on October 7, 1986 in Rochester, New York at a television taping.
 The infamous match, a carry job by Hart, reportedly impressed WWF chairman Vince McMahon; the tape was thought to have been lost, as the WWE could not locate it in its vault, but was uncovered over 30 years later.
 On May 13, 2019, the WWE Network aired a short documentary special entitled Holy Grail: The Search for WWE's Most Infamous Lost Match which detailed the legend behind the match, the recovery of the tape, and even featured a short interview with Magee himself interspersed with clips of his short career in the then-WWF.

 After the Hart dark match, Magee began wrestling on C-level house shows in January 1987, facing Terry Gibbs, Barry O, and Frenchy Martin.
-He remained undefeated through the winter and spring, but the WWF gradually cooled on the young prospect.
+He remained undefeated through the winter and spring, but the WWF gradually cooled on Magee.

 Magee would be seen only sporadically afterwards.
 He wrestled a handful of house shows in Canada in January 1988, defeating Iron Mike Sharpe.
 On December 6, 1988 Magee returned and faced Arn Anderson at a WWF Superstars of Wrestling taping in Daytona Beach, Florida, winning via countout.
 Magee made a heel turn in the spring of 1989, wrestling as "MegaMan Magee".
 In April he was managed by Jimmy Hart at a Superstars of Wrestling tapings.
-As a heel he then faced Tim Horner in a series of house shows.
+As a heel, he then faced Tim Horner in a series of house shows.